MercierEva/Esperanto/README.md

 - Docker <https://docs.docker.com/engine/install/>

 ### Install and Running App
+`cd Esperanto && mkdir data`

+data directory will be the directory where you may put the fastq.gz files in order to access them from the Docker container.

 `docker build -t esperanto . `

 `docker run -it --env="DISPLAY" --net=host -v ${PWD}/workflow:/app/workflow esperanto:latest //from a VM`